Red Meat Allergies Caused by Lone Star Tick Bites and Alpha-Gal

 How Do Ticks Find Humans?

-Ticks are parasites that can't fly or jump.
-Nevertheless, they are very good at finding and attaching to their hosts.
+Ticks are ectoparasites (ones that live on the outside of a person's body) and can't fly or jump.
+Nevertheless, they are very good at finding and attaching to people.
 Some clues that ticks use to detect a suitable host include the heat, moisture, breath, and odours released by a human or animal.
-Some ticks detect vibrations created by a moving host or the shadow created by the host's body as it moves near the tick.
+Some ticks detect vibrations created by a moving host or the shadow created by the host's body as it moves near the parasite.

 Ticks wait on leaves or grass near areas where suitable hosts travel, sensing their environment.
 Many wait with their front legs outstretched so that they can quickly climb on to a human or an animal as it passes by.
 This process is known as questing.
-Other ticks wait in a shelter until they sense that a host is approaching and then run towards the host.
+Others wait in a shelter until they sense that a host is approaching and then run towards it.
 The lone star tick seems to use both of these strategies.
 It's described as being "aggressive" in its search for a victim.

 A Nymph Prepares to Feed